luanvothanh12/Repcode/README.md

 ## License

-This project is licensed under the MIT License.
-See the LICENSE file for details.
+This project is open-source under the MIT License.
+You **must provide credit** if you use or distribute this code.
+See the LICENSE file for more details.